DETROIT, Feb 14 Toyota Motor Corp will pay $29

 safety crisis in history.

 The payment, to be doled out to attorney generals of 29

-states and one U.S. territory, is related to the $1.1 billion
+states and one U.S. territory, is part of the $1.1 billion

 Toyota agreed to pay in December to compensate consumers who